 Review your current inventory to determine the value of items not sold.
 Any write-down of inventory translates to a deduction on your year-end taxes.
 If you do not write down unsellable inventory, you are overstating your inventory balance and paying additional taxes that you don’t owe.

-20. Fill Out IRS Forms W-2 and 1099-MISC
+20. Fill out IRS forms W-2 and 1099-MISC

 At tax time, carefully review your company’s full-year financial reports before giving them to your accountant.
 Before you sign your return, be sure to review it for accuracy based on your full-year financial reports.
-If the IRS audits your company and finds any underpayment of taxes, it will come to you, not your accountant, for any additional taxes, penalty and interest.
+If the IRS audits your company and finds any underpayment of taxes, it will come to you, not your accountant, for any additional taxes, penalty, and interest.